Frafvell/SqlProjects/README.md

-# LaundryPertamina SQL Project
+# About My SQL Projects
-This project is my personal learning journey in SQL.
+This projects is my personal learning journey in SQL.
 I will update this project regularly with my progress, structured as follows:

 ## 📅 File Naming Convention